TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-4-how-to-create-the-simplest-blog.md

 ## Create a Blog Page

-This might be the simplest page to show all you posts:
+This might be the simplest page to show all your posts:

 ```html